Farm Camp FAQs

 How many sessions of camp are there each season?

-There will be a total of six 1-week sessions of Granor Farm Camp over the course of the summer.
+There will be a total of five 1-week sessions of Granor Farm Camp over the course of the summer.

 You are welcome to enroll in up to three weeks of camp.

-From week to week, while the structure of the day is consistent, each week camp will have a farm-related theme ranging from Fruit Farming to Vegetable Growing to Flower Experts.
+While the structure of the day is consistent, each week will have its own farm-related theme ranging from Fruit Farming to Vegetable Growing to Flower Experts.
 Please visit the Granor Farm Camp landing page on our website for more details.

 Can you accommodate allergies (food, bee, etc)?